stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on the Wikipedia Processing Script Refactoring & Metadata Enhancement Project.
-This involves refactoring the large `scripts/ci/process_wikipedia_articles.py` script (757 lines) into modular components while conducting comprehensive analysis of Wikipedia articles for metadata enhancement opportunities.
+The current focus has shifted to the Wikipedia API Improvement Project.
+Having successfully completed the refactoring of `scripts/ci/process_wikipedia_articles.py` into modular components, we are now focusing on improving the API calls within the Wikipedia processing components to enhance performance, reliability, and efficiency.

 ## Recent Changes